-If you still have a fair degree of mobility and do not experience pain when climbing the stairs, it may be best to wait before getting a stairlift – in some cases, people’s joints degenerate faster if they are not used regularly.
+If you still have a fair degree of mobility and do not experience pain when climbing the stairs, it may be best to wait before getting a stairlift – in some cases, people’s joints degenerate faster if they're not used regularly.

 Again, an OT can help you decide whether a stairlift is a suitable longer-term option or not.

-Though most staircases can be fitted with a stairlift, occasionally it is not possible due to the narrow width of the staircase.
+Although most staircases can be fitted with a stairlift, occasionally it's not possible due to the narrow width of the staircase.

 In such cases, it may be better to consider rearranging your house so that you spend most of your time on one floor.